top of page

 Average hike time: 1.5 hours

-It was one of those perfect Colorado winter days-sunny, in the low 60s and no wind.
-I had to seize the opportunity to explore the new trails at Fishers Peak State Park.
-I did a little research online and could not find any new maps or descriptions of the trails (length, elevation profiles etc.).
-So, I headed out without really knowing what to expect.
+It was one of those perfect Colorado winter days-sunny, in the low 60s, with no wind and I had to seize the opportunity to explore the new trails at Fishers Peak State Park.

 When I arrived, I was surprised to only see two other cars at the trailhead, but glad to have the trails mostly to myself.
-The parking area has some excellent signage, clean rest rooms, and automatic kiosk, and maps.
-After going through the main gate, I followed the level gravel road for a few minutes until I reached an intersection.
-From here I could continue straight up the Fishers Peak Trail (formerly known as the Challege Trail), turn left up First Look, or veer to the right over a bridge onto a trail called Lower Lone Cub Trail.
+The parking area has excellent signage, clean rest rooms, and an automatic kiosk.
+The sign states that horses and dogs are not allowed in the park, so you will need to leave your furry companion behind. :( After going through the main gate, I followed the level gravel road for a few minutes until I reached an intersection.
+From here I could continue straight up the Fishers Peak Trail (a.k.a.
+Challenge Trail), turn left up First Look/Golden Rod, or veer to the right over a bridge onto a trail called Lower Lone Cub Trail.
 This intersection made me recall the lines from my favorite Robert Frost poem: Two roads diverged in a yellow wood, And sorry I could not travel both , And be one traveler, long I stood, And looked down one as far as I could, To where it bent in the undergrowth.
-I headed right, crossing over the new wooden bridge, past a sign indicating that this is a hiking and biking trail.
+I headed right, crossing over the new wooden bridge, and past a sign indicating the trail is for hiking and biking only.

-The new trail is beautifully designed (huge shout out to the park staff, and to all the volunteers who donated numerous hours of labor to make this happen).
+he new trail is beautifully designed (huge shout out to the park staff, and to all the volunteers who donated numerous hours of labor to make this happen).
 It is mainly hard packed dirt complete with a few man-made rock crossings in the dips.
 The trail winds gently uphill through a blend of pinon and junipers trees.
 The incline is gradual with numerous switchbacks.
 The shaded sections were really icy, but the majority of the trail was easily passable.
-According to my Strava app, at about 0.98 miles from the main gate there is a second wooden bridge.
-After the second bridge, views of the Spanish Peaks and Sangre de Cristo range open up on the right.
+According to my Strava app, at about 0.98 miles from the main gate there is a second wooden bridge, after which views of the Spanish Peaks and Sangre de Cristo range appear.
 At around the one-mile point, there is another intersection.
 To the right is a "bike only-downhill only" trail called Poison Canyon.

-For those of us on foot, we have to keep left onto Upper Lone Cub Trail.
-The trail starts heading towards Fishers Peak and soon some beautiful views of the peak emerge.
-On the right is an expansive canyon.
-The switch backs are a little tighter as the trail gently climbs uphill, eventually passing by some stunning rock features.
+I kept left onto Upper Lone Cub Trail which heads towards Fishers Peak and soon beautiful views of the peak emerged, with an expansive canyon on the right.
+The switch backs become a little tighter as the trail gently climbs uphill, eventually passing by some really cool rock features called hoodoos.

 The entire hike was approximately 1 hour and 45 minutes.
 Everyone's speed is different, but at a relaxed leisurely pace, and without the icy sections and stopping for notes/photos, I estimate it would take about 1.5 hours to complete the loop.

 Update: January 7th, 2023, I did this loop in reverse and liked it better than doing it counterclockwise.
 The steep climb up the Challenge Trail to the trail hub offers a great work out, and the longer return hike down Upper and Lower Lone Cub trails are easier on the knees.
-I saw several different sets of lion tracks, so keep an eye out.
+However, when I'm pressed for time, I just hike up and down the Challenge Trail (35-40 minutes up and 25-30 minutes back down).

 Goldenrod Loop